Your IP:Unknown

 Social engineering definition

-Social engineering is a psychological manipulation technique that cybercriminals use to get people to give away confidential information or perform a certain action.
+Social engineering is a broad range of psychological manipulation techniques that involve direct human interaction.
+Cybercriminals use social engineering to trick people into giving away confidential information or performing a certain action.
 Trust, stress, and greed are natural feelings that social engineers use against people to cloud their judgment.

 Read on to learn more about the most common social engineering attacks and how to protect yourself against them.